MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disallow-container-sharing-types.md

 ### Overview

-Container sharing allows planner to extend its authorization from a single container to multiple.
-When a plan is shared with another "shared container", it allows users who may have access to that container access to the plan.
+Container sharing allows Planner to extend authorization of a plan from a single container to multiple.
+When a plan is shared with a "shared container", it allows users who don't have access to the host container, but who do have access to that container to access the plan.

 ### Container types